EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 If you don't want to mess with Apache, Nginx or any other server configurations, maybe a Droplet from Digital Ocean is not your best option.

-On the other hand, Digital Ocean offers one of the best costs to start a project; $3 usd for the most basic package (Apps) is an **incredibly low price** for static or Frontend based pages only.
+From my perspective, Digital Ocean offers one of the best costs to start a project; $3 usd for the most basic package (Apps) is an **incredibly low price** for static or Frontend based pages only.

 {{< box link="https://m.do.co/c/a22240ebb8e7" type="info" message="If you decide to try it, I'll give you $200 USD to try and see for yourself what Digital Ocean has to offer, just click on this banner.">}}